charburton18/the-burton-piano-studio/README.md

 4. To run the code locally, use the command ```npm run dev```

 ## Issues and Bugs
-If you find any issues or bugs that need addressing, please submit a PR regarding the bug.
+If you find any issues or bugs that need addressing, please submit a PR.

 Thank you!!